A Guide to Taxation of Capital Gains and Losses

 - Property someone owns for personal use or as an investment

 - Collectibles such as artwork and coins

-When you sell a capital asset, the capital gain or loss is “realized” meaning that the difference between the basis (what you paid for it) and the amount you receive when you sell the asset is taxed or deducted.
+When you sell a capital asset, the capital or loss is “realized.”
+This is the difference between the basis (what you paid for it) and the amount you receive when you sell the asset.
 (For more information, view IRS Publication 544, IRS Publication 550 and IRS Publication 551.)

-Capital gains are classified by how long you hold the property.
+Capital gains are classified by the length of time the property is held.
 Capital gains can come in the form of short-term (have the asset for one year or less) or long-term (have the asset for more than a year or inherit the asset).
 Both types of capital gains are subject to income taxes.

-What Should You Know About Capital Gain and Taxes?
+What Should You Know About Capital Gains and Taxes?

 So now that we’ve outlined some key definitions, there are many details involved with capital gains from a tax perspective.
 Here are the most important:

 1 – Net Investment Income Tax: While you must report capital gains on your personal tax return, they are only subject to the 3.8% Net Investment Income Tax if your modified adjusted gross income is above $200,000 ($250,000 if married filing jointly; $125,000 if married filing separate).